Lake Sapanca: Problems

 The lake, which supplies 90% of Sakarya city's drinking water, Kocaeli's drinking water, and industrial water for Tüpraş, is affected by various pollutants.
 Pollution from the D-100 passing to its north and the TEM highway and railway surrounding its south is carried into the lake by rainwater.
 A study conducted in 1997 determined that heavy metals, solid matter, and grease-oil are carried into the lake from the highways during rainy weather.
 The establishment of Stormwater Wetlands, a natural treatment method, is recommended for treating pollution from the roads.
 Agricultural chemicals in the basin, tourist facilities, and a petroleum pipeline belonging to NATO are other potential polluting factors.

 Domestic wastewater from settlements around the lake and the increasing number of summer houses in recent years is treated.
 The uncertainty regarding the institutions using water from the lake and the amount of water they take makes planning difficult.

+Archaeology

+In 2025, a historic structure with mosaic floors reemerged in the lake as water levels dropped.
+Historians believe the structure is a small Late Antique chapel or church, based on its mosaic style and decorative features.
+It may also have been connected to nearby Byzantine-era sites, such as the castle in Kurtkoy.